 Affiliate marketing delivers two major benefits—one in the short term and another in the long term.
 On one hand, JV partnerships generate extended cash flow.
-On the other hand, affiliate marketing enables you to reach a new list of engaged prospects.
+On the other hand, marketing with affiliates enables you to reach a new list of engaged prospects.

 Which is an even better result than a spike in profits.